EU rules to combat IUU fishing

 The IUU Regulation also applies to EU operators operating anywhere in the world and under any flag.

 CATCH is the first IT tool to streamline checks and verifications of catch certificates for fishery products entering the EU market.
+The use of CATCH will become compulsory for EU operators and authorities for imports of fishery products as of 10 January 2026 through the most recent revision of the IUU Regulation (see Article 4 of the revised Fisheries Control).

 In March 2023 the EU joined the IUU Fishing Action Alliance.
 The EU fully supports the main objectives of the Alliance through the IUU Regulation: internally with Member States by means of the EU Catch Certification Scheme and externally via IUU dialogues with third countries, actions on international ocean governance, maritime safety and labour conditions.